xuankimtran/docs-1/pages/katalon-testcloud/testcloud-overview.md

 Katalon TestCloud is now integrated with Katalon TestOps and Katalon Studio.
 For more information, see: [Integration with TestOps](https://docs.katalon.com/katalon-testcloud/docs/integrate-testcloud-with-testops.html) and [Integration with Katalon Studio](https://docs.katalon.com/katalon-studio/docs/testcloud-integration.html).

-Katalon TestCloud is in general availability trial (GA trial).
-All users who belong to a TestOps organization can now use TestCloud for free with the **free GA trial** package.
+Katalon TestCloud is in the **trial period**.
+All users who belong to a TestOps organization can now use TestCloud for free with the **free trial** package.
 The following limitations apply:

 <table>
     <thead>